 Termination benefits are payable whenever an employee's employment is terminated before the normal retirement date or whenever an employee accepts voluntary redundancy in exchange for these benefits.
 The Company recognises termination benefits at the earlier of the following dates: a) when the Company can no longer withdraw the offer of those benefits and b) when the Company recognises costs for a restructuring that is within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and involves the payment of termination benefits.
 In the case of an offer made to encourage voluntary redundancy, the termination benefits are measured based on the number of employees expected to accept the offer.
+Termination benefits due 12 months after the reporting date are discounted.

-B.17 Revenue and expense recognition
+B.18 Revenue and expense recognition